mariobox/mariosanchez.org/content/post/alias.md

 ---
-title: "Creating Aliases in Linux Terminal"
+title: Creating Aliases in Linux Terminal
-slug: alias
+description: How to enable aliases in your .bashrc file
 date: 2016-11-13
 ---